JANUS: A Difference-Oriented Analyzer For Financial Centralization Risks in Smart Contracts: Introduction

-However, existing methods face challenges in accurately detecting diverse code with centralization risks in real-world scenarios due to their reliance on predefined behavior patterns.
+However, existing methods face challenges in accurately detecting diverse code with centralized risks in real-world scenarios due to their reliance on predefined behavior patterns.
 They may underreport when faced with unknown patterns or variants of known behavior patterns.
 Additionally, inaccurate predefined patterns can lead to misclassification of secure contracts as risky ones.

-In this paper, we propose a detection framework for centralization risks in smart contracts independently of specific behavior patterns, offering improved accuracy compared to existing methods and the ability to uncover risky codes of unknown patterns.
+In this paper, we propose a detection framework for centralized risks in smart contracts independently of specific behavior patterns, offering improved accuracy compared to existing methods and the ability to uncover risky codes of unknown patterns.

 First, our observation reveals that existing risky code often leverages privileged accounts to manipulate variables through execution paths inaccessible to ordinary accounts.
 Privileged accounts are those designated by developers for management purposes, such as the contract owner.
-This paper aims to detect centralization risks associated with these privileged accounts to avoid financial losses for users Therefore, we focus on manipulation made by these accounts to financial variables, e.g., tokens or ether balances, related to users' assets.
+This paper aims to detect centralized risks associated with these privileged accounts to avoid financial losses for users.
+Therefore, we focus on manipulation made by these accounts to financial variables used to represent digital asset balances, e.g., the commonly used variable $\texttt{balanceOf}$ indicating token balances.

-Based on this observation, we propose an automated detection framework for centralization risks, as illustrated in Fig. \ref{fig:overview}.
+Based on this observation, we propose an automated detection framework for centralized risks, as illustrated in Fig. \ref{fig:overview}.
 The framework obtains differences between states reached by privileged and ordinary accounts through an iterative algorithm (shown in the dotted box) and analyzes whether these differences relate to financial variables.
 If so, it indicates that privileged accounts can perform specialized operations on their own or ordinary accounts' financial assets, suggesting the possible presence of risks.
 By focusing on the ultimate impact of risks rather than specific behavior patterns, our framework enables more accurate detection than existing tools.